Paul Hepfer

 Ana Ayala

-San Fernando Valley native, Ana Ayala has joined the Project Open Hand team as Vice President of Programs after ten years living in San Francisco and working at places including AIDS Walk San Francisco and Catholic Charities, where she held roles ranging from administrative to events, development, and fundraising.
-For the past five years, Ana worked in programs at Catholic Charities.
-She speaks fondly of her role in Star Community Home -- a shelter for women and children, which Ana helped implement within a three-week timespan.
+San Fernando Valley native, Ana Ayala joins the Project Open Hand team as Vice President of Programs after ten years living in San Francisco and working at places including AIDS Walk San Francisco and Catholic Charities, where she held roles ranging from administrative to events, development, and fundraising.
+Prior to joining Project Open Hand, Ana worked in programs at Catholic Charities for five years.
+She speaks fondly of her role in Star Community Home, a shelter for women and children, which Ana helped implement within a three-week timespan.
 The project was intended to run for 18 months, but was so successful that it is still active today.

 Onome Okulolo

-Onome Okulolo, born in Nigeria, West Africa, moved to the Bay Area as teenager.
-Graduated from the University of California at Berkeley with a B.A in Political Science with emphasis in International Relations.
+Onome Okulolo, born in Nigeria, West Africa, moved to the Bay Area as teenager, and would go on to graduate from the University of California at Berkeley with a B.A in Political Science with emphasis in International Relations.
 Onome has over 16 years of experience in Human Resources and loves to balance the needs of the employer with those of the employees.
-A great believer that the HR department is the bridge connecting the employer with the employees.
-“HR is here to make sure the employees have a happy tenure during their stay with the company/organization.”
+She is a great believer that the HR department is the bridge connecting the employer with the employees, saying: “HR is here to make sure the employees have a happy tenure during their stay with the company/organization.”